Cloud-Security-Architects/git-multi-exec/README.md

 Collects all organizations and descends into their repositories.

 ## For GitLab
-Collects all groups and descends into subgroups and repositories.
+Collects all groups and descends into repositories.
+Subgroups are listed by the API as part of all groups.

 ## For BitBucket
 Collects all workspaces and descends into projects and repositories.